What festivals are celebrated in Luxembourg?

 Buergbrennan (Bonfire Day)

 To help celebrate the coming of spring solstice, Luxembourgians all over the country participate in Buergebrennan: a pagan ritual for burning wood.
-Usually made up of Christmas trees and other bits of word fashioned into the shape of a cross, the flames symbolise the ending of winter and the coming of spring.
+Usually made up of Christmas trees and other bits of word fashioned into the shape of a cross, the flames symbolize the ending of winter and the coming of spring.
 Buergbrennan wasn't always widely celebrated but a resurgence in recent years has seen almost 75% of Luxembourg residents take part in the ancient tradition.

 Bretzelsonndeg (Pretzel Day)

-Celebrated on the third Sunday in Lent, Bretzelsonndeg is a day entirely dedicated to pretzels where locals feast on the sweet or savoury forms of dough and watch the Pretzel Sunday Procession in Luxembourg City.
+Celebrated on the third Sunday in Lent, Bretzelsonndeg is a day entirely dedicated to pretzels where locals feast on the sweet or savory forms of dough and watch the Pretzel Sunday Procession in Luxembourg City.
 There's even a pretzel queen that hands out free pretzels to those taking in the parade's festivities from the sidelines.

 April

-- Easter Monday
+• Easter Monday

 Oktavsmäertchen (Octav Market)

 Taking place on the third Sunday after Easter, this religious festival pays tribute to the Virgin Mary and follows other religious traditions.
-Historically, the festival was put on to ensure pilgrims had a place to eat and gather after church, however, the market is now full of food offerings provided by local restaurants, souvenir stores for travellers, and other games and attractions for everyone to enjoy.
+Historically, the festival was put on to ensure pilgrims had a place to eat and gather after church, however, the market is now full of food offerings provided by local restaurants, souvenir stores for travelers, and other games and attractions for everyone to enjoy.

 May

-- 1st May, Labour Day
+• 1st May, Labor Day

-- 9th May, Europe Day
+• 9th May, Europe Day

-- Ascension Day
+• Ascension Day

 June